Building a todo application

 <todo-component></todo-component>

-If you missed the link in the beginning, a working example can be seen here.
+If you missed the link initially, a working example can be seen here.
 The code for this tutorial can also be found on GitHub here.